iweld/SQL_Coding_Challenge/walkthrough/WALKTHROUGH_CODE_CHALLENGE.md

 **LinkedIn**: https://www.linkedin.com/in/jaime-shaker/

-This project is an opportunity to flex your SQL skills and prepare for the role of a Data Analyst.
-This project was inspired by the [Braintree Analytics Code Challenge](https://github.com/AlexanderConnelly/BrainTree_SQL_Coding_Challenge_Data_Analyst) and was created to strengthen your SQL knowledge.

 :exclamation: If you find this repository helpful, please consider giving it a :star:.
 Thanks! :exclamation:

 ### SQL Code Challenge